Primordial Gravitational Wave Probes of Non-Standard Thermal Histories: Long lived feebly interacting particles

 As long as the ALPs decouple while they are still relativistic, the exact cross-section of processes that maintain thermal equilibrium is not relevant, and the freeze-out temperature and the axion decay width are given simply by~\cite{Depta:2020wmr}:

-To find the high frequency tail suppression factor $\mu$ (derived in Eq.~\eqref{sf}), we numerically solve the Eqs. \ref{eq:non_standard_energy_evol} and \ref{eq:non_standard_rad_energy_evol} for the energy density starting from the relativistic number density of axions.
-The resulting suppression scale for ALPs is shown in Fig.~\ref{fig:axionsuppresion}.\\
+We numerically solve the kinetic equations to find the energy density and $a(\tau)$, assuming a thermal number density of relativistic axions.
+The resulting suppression scale for ALPs is then computed with Eq.~\eqref{eq:PGW_spectrum_general} and shown in Fig.~\ref{fig:axionsuppresion}.\\

-\textbf{Heavy Neutral Leptons:} HNLs~\cite{Datta:2023vbs, Asaka:2020wcr,Berbig:2023yyy} are an appealing extension of the Standard Model that can simultaneously acocunt for the origin of neutrino masses via the seesaw mechanism \cite{Minkowski:1977sc, Mohapatra:1979ia, Mohapatra:1980yp, Schechter:1980gr} and the baryon asymmetry via leptogenesis \cite{Fukugita:1986hr, Asaka:2005pn, Davidson:2008bu}.
+\textbf{Heavy Neutral Leptons:} HNLs~\cite{Datta:2023vbs, Asaka:2020wcr,Berbig:2023yyy, Chianese:2024nyw} are an appealing extension of the Standard Model that can simultaneously account for the origin of neutrino masses via the seesaw mechanism \cite{Minkowski:1977sc, Mohapatra:1979ia, Mohapatra:1980yp, Schechter:1980gr} and the baryon asymmetry via leptogenesis \cite{Fukugita:1986hr, Asaka:2005pn, Davidson:2008bu}.
 The new particles mix with active neutrinos by a small mixing angle $U_\alpha$, $\alpha = e,\mu,\tau$, which couple HNLs to the standard model via a weak-like interaction.
 To account for the neutrino masses, the mixing angles cannot be smaller than the seesaw bound where $m_\nu \sim \sqrt{\Delta m^2_\text{atm}}\sim \unit[50]{meV}$ is the scale of active neutrino masses and $m_N$ is the HNL mass.

 Future experiments such as the planned SHiP experiment \cite{SHiP:2015vad, SHiP:2018xqw} and the proposed FCC~\cite{Antusch:2016ejd, Blondel:2022qqo, Chrzaszcz:2020emg} aim to push the limits on the mixing angle at the GeV scale by orders of magnitude, but are incapable of closing the parameter space completely down to the seesaw bound.
 Therefore, complementary probes from below, such as BBN, are needed.
 The effect of HNLs on the spectrum of primordial GW offers a powerful probe to further constrain the unexplored parameter space.